 Taiwan is an important trading partner for Australia.
-From an economic perspective, our relationship generates business and investment for Australian and Taiwan companies and jobs for people of both economies.
+Our relationship generates business and investment for Australian and Taiwanese companies and jobs for people of both economies.
 Australia and Taiwan also encourage people-to-people contacts in areas such as the arts, culture, education, science, tourism and sport.

 Economic, trade and political information

 - For how we can help Australians overseas, see the Consular services charter